 On Valentine's Day 2006 Shortland Street featured its first civil union, between lesbians Jay Copeland (Jaime Passier-Armstong) and Maia Jeffries (Anna Jullienne).
 The ceremony was aptly flush with pink decor and took place in Parnell’s Rose Gardens.
 Alas it was picketed by Serenity Church protestors and the union later ended — after Jay had an affair … with a man!
 In 1994 Shortland Street had earlier broken mainstream ground for the LGBT community with a lesbian kiss, between Dr Meredith Fleming (Stephanie Wilkin) and nurse Annie Flynn (Rebecca Hobbs).

-Trapped on a makeshift operating table with her appendix removed, nurse Alice Piper (Toni Potter) pleads, rages and tries to convince medicine-obsessed psycho Joey Henderson (Johnny Barker) that he has the makings of a talented doctor.
-But for Joey, Alice is just another two-faced female.
-Finally marking the end of the Ferndale Strangler's reign, this March 2008 episode climaxed an eight-month long plotline that saw five members of the Shortland Street cast go down.
-Earlier a trio of leaked videos, each revealing a different killer (none Joey) upped the suspense as to the strangler's identity.
+Trapped in a storage locker with her appendix removed, nurse Alice Piper (Toni Potter) turns the tables on her captor, psycho Joey Henderson (Johnny Barker).
+When Doctor Craig Valentine encounters Henderson, he finds himself caught between anger and duty.
+Finally marking the end of the Ferndale Strangler's reign, this March 2008 Shortland Street episode climaxed an eight-month long plotline, which saw five members of the cast go down.
+Earlier a trio of leaked videos, each revealing a different killer (none of them Joey) upped the suspense as to the strangler's identity.